Symmetry-protected self-correcting quantum memories

 \subsubsection{Dual boundary}

 The dual boundary is similar to the primal boundary; it can be obtained by reversing the role of primal and dual qubits on the boundary.
-In particular, the boundary of the lattice is depicted in Fig.~\ref{figBoundaryDual}.
-The boundary is terminated such that the 1-form symmetry is generated by complete (i.e. 6-body) dual symmetry operators $S_v$ of Fig.~\ref{figCluster1form}, and incomplete (i.e. 5-body) primal symmetry operators $S_q$ of Fig.~\ref{figBoundarySyms}.
+In particular, we consider the `rough' boundary conditions depicted in Fig.~\ref{figBoundaryDual} (in analogy with the $X$-type boundary of the surface code).
+For this boundary, the 1-form symmetry generators reduce to the 6-body dual symmetry operators $S_v$ of Fig.~\ref{figCluster1form}, and 5-body primal symmetry operators $S_q$ of Fig.~\ref{figBoundarySyms}.
 The Hamiltonian terms of $H_{D}$ are 5-body $K_e$ operators and 4-body $K_f$ operators, as depicted in Fig.~\ref{figBoundaryDual}.
 These terms all commute with the symmetry.

 \begin{lem} The dual boundary $H_{D}$ is dual-condensing and not primal-condensing. \end{lem} \begin{proof} The proof is the same as Lemma~\ref{lemprimcondensing}, exchanging the role of primal and dual qubits. \end{proof}